rohitkinha/Apple-Volume-Estimation/README.md

 The main goal of this project is to develop an estimation model capable of accurately determining the volume of each apple based on the provided images.
 This involves the use of image processing techniques, machine learning algorithms, or any other suitable methodologies.

+## Approach

+### Apporach 1

+The chosen approach for apple volume estimation is inspired by the research paper titled ["Analytical Methods for Estimation of Volume of Axi-Symmetric Fruits Based on Single View Fruit Images"](https://ieeexplore.ieee.org/abstract/document/6108909).
+The paper describes analytical methods for volume estimation of axi-symmetric fruits, including apples, using single-view fruit images and shape-based analytical models.

+The fruits are categorized into spherical, ellipsoid, and paraboloid shapes, and the methods extract eccentricity and shape-related parameters from the images.
+Appropriate analytical models are then applied for volume estimation.
+The proposed methods were tested in a laboratory setting and demonstrated reasonable accuracy.

 ## Usage